 to meet teachers who are active scientists.

 This specialisation is, to a large degree, interdisciplinary.
-It is essential to understand the principles of evolutionary biology, if you want to understand the distribution and adaptations of species.
+It is essential to understand the principles of evolutionary biology if you want to understand the distribution and adaptations of species.
 Modern nature conservation work often includes the preservation of genetic variation, and studies in genetics are crucial for many ecological issues.
-Both theoretical and applied discussions on biodiversity and species coexistence patterns require skills in species identification, and for some fields of ecology knowledge in earth sciences and chemistry are important.
-An understanding of biostatistical analysis is a merit.
-The specialisation includes a module where you learn to work with the statistics programme R.

-Student profile You have a broad interest in biology or a more narrowly focused interest in a specific sub-area.
+You have a broad interest in biology or more narrowly focused interest in a specific sub-area.
 Either way, you are willing to take a lot of responsibility to form your own educational experience from the very wide range of biology courses offered at Uppsala University.

 Ideally, during your Bachelor's degree, you had the opportunity to work in a laboratory or to do some field work as well as use statistics to analyse data from your work.
 Writing lab reports and shorter essays is something you already have experience doing.